Home » All Recipes » Drinks » Cool And Refreshing Paloma Mocktail

 I think the best thing about this Paloma mocktail is the homemade rosemary syrup, which adds a beautiful, fragrant twist.
 It can be made ahead and stored in the fridge for up to a week.
 Once you have the syrup, all you need to do is assemble the drink and enjoy.

-Step 1: Make the rosemary syrup
+1. Make the rosemary syrup.

 Substitutions